Construction Providers

 - Geographic service radius — defined in miles or by county/MSA designation, reflecting actual operational range.

-- Permitting capability — whether the listed entity holds a license that grants permit-pulling authority in the relevant jurisdiction, a material distinction in states where only licensed general or specialty contractors may obtain building permits.
+- Permitting capability — whether the verified entity holds a license that grants permit-pulling authority in the relevant jurisdiction, a material distinction in states where only licensed general or specialty contractors may obtain building permits.

 - Safety standard references — UL 325 (Standard for Door, Drapery, Gate, Louver, and Window Operators and Systems) compliance indicators for automated door systems, and ANSI/DASMA 102 references for sectional door specification.

-Listings do not include performance ratings, testimonials, or subjective assessments.
+Providers do not include performance ratings, testimonials, or subjective assessments.
 The profile format is descriptive and credential-based.

 How currency is maintained

-Directory data in the construction category reflects the verification state at the time of the most recent update cycle.
+Provider Network data in the construction category reflects the verification state at the time of the most recent update cycle.
 Contractor licensing is dynamic — the U.S. Bureau of Labor Statistics Occupational Outlook Handbook notes that building and specialty trade licensing requirements are set at the state level, producing 50 distinct regulatory environments with independent renewal schedules and disciplinary processes.

 Currency protocols address three primary decay vectors: